luis198327/Personal-Trainer/README.md

 + [WebAim](https://webaim.org/resources/contrastche) - used to check the contrast of foreground and background text/colours to ensure they pass.
 + [Font Awesome](https://fontawesome.com/) - used to import icons into my website for social media links as an example.
 + Google Images - used to search for images for website including logo and hero image.
 Details can be found under the Credits section.
++ [W3Schools](https://www.w3schools.com/) - used to refer to as additional support and to insert code into my webpage.
+The code used is referenced in the Code section below.

 ## Testing
 ### Testing User Stories From User Experience (UX) Section